mir-group/phoebe/doc/sphinx/source/tutorials/elWanTransport.rst

     ./configure MPIF90=mpif90 --with-scalapack=yes
     make pw pp ph w90

-where again you should probably customize the installation parameters.
+Note that you will likely need to modify the `configure` line with the installation parameters suitable for your computer: check the Quantum ESPRESSO documentation for how to install it.